rugantio/fbcrawl/README.md

 <img src="./trump.png" alt="Donald Trump" width="1080">
 </div>

+EDIT: fbcrawl can now crawl comments! check out the "how to crawl comments" section!

 What features can fbcrawl obtain?
 Everything that you see in the table is crawled by default.
 I decided to simplify the timestamp feature, leaving out the hour and to ignore comments and commentators, which are going to be parsed post-by-post by another crawler.

 You can see that fbcrawl makes asynchronous requests and thus the tuples are not in chronological order, populates a csv or a json file.

 Fbcrawl makes use of the mobile version of facebook: [https://mbasic.facebook.com](https://mbasic.facebook.com) because it's all plain HTML and we can navigate easily through the pages without cumbersome javascript injections.

 Unfortunately one thing I was not able to retrieve is the post sharing number because it's not displayed in this basic version, if someone knows how to collect this feature, please let me know.

 ## Installation
 Requirements are: **python3** (python2 is also supported), **scrapy** and other dependencies libraries (twisted, libxml2 etc.).